dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 This 'wrapping' will take place if nowhere in your code a trimmed line starts with `public class`.

 If you need to import some class, you can also do it.
-The import statements (lines starting with `import `) will be parsed and moved at the beginning of the resulting wrapper script, before the wrapping class and method.
+The import statements (lines starting with `import`) will be parsed and moved at the beginning of the resulting wrapper script, before the wrapping class and method.

 You can return a value.
-A line returning the value MUST begin with `return `, in order for the wrapping method to NOT insert a `return null` statement at the end.
+A line returning the value MUST begin with `return`, in order for the wrapping method to NOT insert a `return null` statement at the end.
 This is useful for Transformation.

 **Note that**, because your code is wrapped, the following functionalities are not available:

 - definition of methods (your code is already inside one)
 - customize the auto-injection (because class field members or method parameters happen outside the area your code is inserted).
-- You have to rely on what is already injected by the wrapped script.
+It means you have to rely on what is already injected by the wrapped script.
-- instance reuse, while still happening if set to true, is nearly useless (as you cannot declare fields in the wrapper class, you so cannot use them to share data)
+- instance reuse, while still happening if set to true, is nearly useless (as you cannot declare fields in the wrapper class, you then cannot use them to share data)

 ## Transformation